Paigey Cakey

-Paige Meade, better known by her stage name Paigey Cakey, is an English MC, singer and actress, from Hackney, London.
+Paige Meade (born January 18, 1993) better known by her stage name Paigey Cakey, is an English MC, singer, rapper and actress, from Hackney, London.

 She released her first mixtape in 2014 entitled The First Paige.
 Her third mixtape, The Right Paige, featured Yungen, Young Spray, Sneakbo, Stormzy, Chip, Snap Capone, Colours and Dubz.
 She released an EP entitled Red in early 2016 and Red Velvet, a mixtape which she released as a Christmas gift to her fans on 25 December 2016.

 Career

 Acting

 In 2011, Cakey played the character Dimples in the award-winning film Attack the Block.
 Between 2012 and 2013, she played the role of Jade Fleming in the BBC One school-based drama series Waterloo Road, and performed a freestyle-rap for the series.
 The rap was focused on the decision whether to keep her baby.

 Music

 In 2012, Cakey released her first mixtape, The First Paige.
 On 30 October 2014, Cakey released her third mixtape, The Right Paige, which featured vocals from Sneakbo, Stormzy and Chip.